yasmeenzoubi/single-cell-rna-seq-pancreas-pipeline/README.md

 ![Top Alpha Genes Heatmap](top_alpha_genes_heatmap.png)

 Interpretation: Here the expression profile of each cluster relative to the total 3 varies.
 These genes are observed to play a role in cell growth, stability, glucagon production, and insulin-glucagon homeostasis.
 For example, HIGD1A promotes alpha cell survival and protection from apoptotic signals, SST and TTR promotes the release of glucagon, PPP1R1A is linked to Type 2 diabetes, and SPINK1 prevents the early activation of trypsin enzyme to avoid auto-digestion of pancreatic cells.
 Each cluster expresses these protective and homeostatic genes at high levels, which supports that these are likely healthy and normal pancreatic alpha cell states.
 Conversely, there is a moderate expression level of PPP1R1A in Clusters 5 and 10 relative to Cluster 2 which might support a Type 2 diabetes connection.
-However, these clusters express supportive and homeostatic genes are high levels, which is conclusive if healthy and normal alpha cells
+However, these clusters express supportive and homeostatic genes are high levels, which is conclusive of healthy and normal alpha cells
 Finally, insulin has a higher expression level within Cluster 2, while Clusters 5 and 10 have higher glucagon levels.
 Because this expression is relative amongst the 3 populations, therefore Clusters 5 and 10 likely represent normal mature alpha cells and Cluster 2 represents normal alpha-beta (AB) transitional cells due to its low-level glucagon expression and high-level insulin expression.

 ```r